 How large is domestic cat territory?
 As large as the front living room.
-No I am being sarcastic (but for some this is true).
-I am talking about what is referred to as the home range of the domestic cat if it was free to roam (as a fair number are in the UK but much more rarely in the USA).
+No, I am being sarcastic but for some this is almost true.
+I am talking about what is referred to as the ‘home range’ of the domestic cat when free to roam as a high percentage are in the UK, but less so in the USA.

 As usual the answer comes down to the availability of food, at least in part.
 As an aside the cat with probably the biggest home range is the snow leopard with a single male sometimes occupying an astonishing 1,590 km2 and travelling up to 28 kilometres per day.
 When your cat wanders out at night it is nice to get a feel for how far he or she is travelling or would naturally like to travel (female territories are on average one third of the size of male domestic cat territory1).

-Of course there are a multitude of influences that restrict range (e.g. high fences).
-But this page deals with what would normally happen if the cat’s movement was unencumbered.
+Of course, there are a multitude of influences that restrict range (e.g., high fences).
+But this page deals with what would normally happen if a domestic cat’s movement were unencumbered.
 The fact that the male domestic cat territory is three times that of the female indicates that food abundance is not the only determining factor for size of range.

 Food abundance being the major determining factor and availability of shelter is another factor (for feral cats):

-As domestic cats live in a very wide range of habitats they have to be adaptable.
+As domestic cats live in a very wide range of habitats, they have to be adaptable.
 Their social systems deal with this and there is often a huge shrinkage in the natural size of unfettered domestic cat territory.
-Small home ranges means overlapping ranges.
+Small home ranges mean overlapping ranges.
 Tens of thousands of apartment cats would fit into the home range of one Australian feral cat.

 Although domestic cat territory is likely to overlap more than for wild cats due to population density, it is natural for cat territories to overlap.
 The classic overlap is when a male’s territory encompasses the territories of three females as is the case for the tiger.
 The territory of breeding feral domestic cats incorporates 5 female groups14.